 I don’t interrupt emotion to improve it.

-Instead, I:
+Instead, during the day I:

 Blend into the background